Doctor's Answers (1)

 One treatment generally improves the scar by 30-40%.
 Another effective method for treating ice pick scars is to use a 2 mm punch excision.

-You’ll likely get the best improvements for deep acne scars when you use a combination of different types of treatment: eg. TCA cross in conjuction with Infini microneedling, subcision, etc. Your doctor will be the best person to advise you on this after assessing your scars.
+You’ll likely get the best improvements for deep acne scars when you use a combination of different types of treatment: eg. TCA cross in conjunction with Infini micro-needling, subcision, etc. Your doctor will be the best person to advise you on this after assessing your scars.

 The main stumbling block for you is that not many clinics in Singapore offer TCA CROSS, as it can be quite time-consuming to perform, and can potentially worsen existing scars if done by someone inexperienced.